-Name LE (assumes roster only has tive people of it).
 Prior Rights to which Assignments

-Roster Ranking Chicago Freight Terminal#7 Eastern#1 North- Eastern#2 CAE
+Name Roster Chicago Freight Terminal#7 Eastern#1 North- Eastern#2 CAE

 Jones, J. #1 X

 Smith, L. #2 X

-Ames, G. #3 × -
+Ames, G. #3 × ×

 Bailey, T. #4

-Moore, K. #5 X
+Moore, N #5 X

-- (c) All employees placed on the CTC roster may work all assignments protected by the new CTC roster and may work all assignments protected by the new CTC extra board.
-All employees and all assignments will work under the CNW Agreement all in accordance with the employee's seniority on the new CTC roster, subject to prior rights. - (d) New employees hired and placed on the CTC roster subsequent to the adoption of the CTC will be governed by the CNW collective bargaining agreement, but will have no prior rights to any assignments within the CTC; will have no rights to any CNW Eastern #1, CNW Northeastern #2 nor C&EI assignments outside of the CTC; will rank below all prior rights employees on the roster and will have seniority to all assignments headquartered within the CTC.
+- All employees placed on the CTC roster may work all assignments protected by the new CTC roster and may work (c) all assignments protected by the new CTC extra board.
+All employees and all assignments will work under the CNW Agreement all in accordance with the employee's seniority on the new CTC roster, subject to prior rights. - New employees hired and placed on the CTC roster subsequent to the adoption of the CTC will be governed by the (d) CNW collective bargaining agreement, but will have no prior rights to any assignments within the CTC; will have no rights to any CNW Eastern #1, CNW Northeastern #2 nor C&EI assignments outside of the CTC; will rank below all prior rights employees on the roster and will have seniority to all assignments headquartered within the CTC.